smcgregor/privly-seamless-posting-documentation/README.md

 5. *(Privly-Chrome send message to iframe to notify whether it is below the button or above the button)*

-6. Generate menu DOM according to position: smaller options are always closer to the mousr-pointer.
+6. Generate menu DOM according to position: smaller options are always closer to the mouse-pointer.

 7. *(Privly-Chrome fade in the iframe)*